Many thanks to Barbara Bergsten and Robin King for assistance in figuring out how to use Pages this way!

 In the new document, put the title of the stitch you are diagramming at the top of the page, centered over the table you created.
 I normally Bold the title and resize the Font to 18 or 24.

 Add a copyright statement underneath the table.
 I use “© Copyright 2018 Jane M. Wood.
 All Rights Reserved.”
 The © symbol can be found in Edit/Special Characters in the pulldown menu.
 Highlight the entire copyright statement and resize the Font to 8 or 9.
+By the way, I usually make sure all the fonts used are identical.
+They won't necessarily be if you choose an item from Edit/Special Characters.
+That can change it from the standard font in your word processing document.

 Click on Shapes and choose the shape you need for the first stitch element by clicking on it.
 Find the Wrap section of the Inspector Menu and uncheck Object Causes Wrap.
 Now the shape can be dragged to the part of the grid you want it on and resized by clicking on the tiny box at each end of the shape and dragging that end.
 Pay attention to the degrees shown as you move a line or arrow as this helps make it straight.
 Clicking on the middle of the shape (as long as the two boxes are visible at each end of the shape) allows you to drag it around the grid.
 Clicking outside the grid (but within the word processing document) will make the boxes vanish.